 The IBC will convene monthly throughout the year, unless there is no business to be conducted, in which case a meeting will not be held.
 Monthly meetings will be arranged by the IBC Program Manager.
 IBC meetings are open to the public and meeting dates for the current year are posted on the IBC webpage.

-Committee members will be provided with the following IBC materials prior to the meeting:
+The IBC Program Manager will provided the following IBC materials prior to the meeting:

 - Meeting agenda